Skip to main content

 This course will continue the curriculum in students’ junior or senior year of a two-year School-to-Career program that introduces high school students to careers in food services and teaches them the basic skills and knowledge they need for success in the industry.
 On-the-job training and experience, coupled with a comprehensive curriculum are the foundation of the program.
 During this second course, students will receive instruction in nutrition, cost control, purchasing and inventory, desserts, global cuisine, and other current industry topics.
 The student may continue participation in an internship and will be given the National Exam at the end of the year.
 With successful completion of the ProStart 2 National Exam and internship hours, the student will be awarded with a National ProStart Certificate.
 This class may not be repeated.
 Students must pass all approved safety tests before working in the kitchen.

-• 10th, 11th, 12th - 2 Practical Art Credits
+• 11th, 12th - 2 Practical Art Credits

 • 9th, 10th, 11th, 12th Grade – ½ Practical Art credit

-This is a good course for students who are interested in working with children.
-This semester course will help prepare students for future parenting roles.
-Emphasis will be placed on prenatal development and the effects on the developing infant, pregnancy, and caring for the infant.
-Ages and stages of human development that will be covered will include: social, emotional, physical, and intellectual development in children from birth through childhood.
+This course is for students who are interested in working with children.
+This semester course will help students gain understanding on the developing child and working with infants and children in a variety of settings.
+Ages and stages of human development that will be covered will include: social, emotional, physical, and intellectual development in children from birth through adolescence.
 Units on development, discipline, child abuse, and special needs children will also be studied.
-This class is recommended for students interested in taking the Early Childhood Education or Teach & Train classes.This class may not be repeated.
+This course is designed specifically for students interested in continuing in the education pathway.
+Enrolling in this course is highly suggested for students interested in taking Early Childhood Education or Explorations in Education.
+This class may not be repeated.

 • 10th, 11th, 12th Grade – 1 Practical Art credit (Suggested minimum GPA 2.0)

 This project based course is designed for students to better understand the principles of learning about children and how they develop starting in early childhood (Birth - 5 years old).
-This instructional program will focus on career pathways in early childhood, the intellectual, social, emotional, and cognitive development of children.
+This instructional program will focus on career pathways in early childhood, the intellectual, social, emotional, and physical development of children.
 In addition to completing observations, students will plan, prepare, and implement developmentally appropriate lessons and activities for young children.
 This class is heavily project & activity based, so good attendance is needed in order to be successful.
 This course may not be repeated.

 • 10th, 11th, 12th Grade - 1 Practical Art credit